-- Each individual plan holder is responsible for ensuring their assigned manuals are current, all updates are applied / downloaded / inserted, and any errors or omissions are reported to a supervisor. - Each Area Manager is responsible for ensuring that a semi-annual review of their ERP is conducted.
-The ERP Revision Request Form is located in this section and can be used to track this information and provide documentation in the case of an ERP assessment. - Any requests for revisions to this plan should be forwarded to the applicable Area Manager for review.
+- Each individual plan holder is responsible for ensuring their assigned manuals are current, all updates are applied / downloaded / inserted, and any errors or omissions are reported to a supervisor. - Each Area Manager is responsible for ensuring that an annual review of their ERP is conducted.
+The ERP Revision Request Form is located in this section and can be used to track this information and provide documentation in the case of an ERP assessment.
+Any of the following events will trigger an ERP update: - Changes to emergency information (e.g., contact phone numbers). - New mapping information. - New resident information. - o Changes to response staff information or response capabilities. - Facility additions such as well or pipeline tie-ins that do not require submission of a supplement.
+Before starting operations, the duty holder is expected to update its approved ERPs with information about on- and off-site emergency response team personnel. - Any requests for revisions to this plan should be forwarded to the applicable Area Manager for review.
 These revisions will be discussed with the company's Emergency Response Program Coordinator and H2Safety Services Inc. Any significant changes including those resulting from exercises and incidents will require immediate updates sent out to all plan holders; less significant changes will be implemented during the ERP's next annual update. - The company's Emergency Response Program Coordinator is responsible for ensuring that the plans and distribution lists are updated, training is performed, and new projects are included in the plan.
 Information in this plan will be verified and updated at least once a year. - Old manuals must be sent to H2Safety Services Inc. or destroyed.
 If a plan holder no longer requires their manual (job changes, position changes, etc.), it must be returned to the company's Emergency Response Program Coordinator to be tracked, reassigned, or destroyed.